-If you understand present tense, past tense should be easy for you.
-Read and download free worksheets for present tense by clicking here.
+If you understand the present tense, the past tense should be easy for you.
+Read and download free worksheets for the present tense by clicking here.

 In this pack we shall be covering verbs which can be changed to past tense by putting <ed> at the end of a verb.

 cook + ed = cooked

 It also includes words ending with <e> which can be changed to past tense by replacing the <e> with <ed>